CESNET/eInfra-docs/topics/compute/openstack/docs/technical-reference/brno-g2-site/get-access.md

 ---

-title: "How to Get Access"
+title: "How to Get Access G2 e-INFRA OpenStack Cloud Brno"
 search:
   exclude: false
 ---

 # How to Get Access

-Access to MetaCentrum Cloud is granted to users with active accounts in one of the following identity federations:
+[Access to e-INFRA OpenStack Cloud](https://brno.openstack.cloud.e-infra.cz/) is granted to users with active accounts in one of the following identity federations:

 * __EINFRA CESNET__,